WildCodeSchool/p2-g4-sept21-lille-react-cocktails/README.md

 Shaker is a search engine of cocktails.

-He references more than 700 cocktails.
+It references more than 700 cocktails.

 Each one has his recipe to make the best cocktails.